7 Days / 6 Nights

 The Lares Trek is one of the most popular alternative treks to the classic Inca Trail.
 It doesn’t include as many Inca ruins as the Inca Trail, but it more than makes up for that by offering a fascinating hike through magical landscapes and a far more in-depth look at local life in the Andean region of Peru (a cultural element not found on the classic Inca Trail trek).
 It’s also slightly shorter – but higher – than the Inca Trail, and you’ll see far fewer trekkers along the route.

-Our four-day Lares Trek takes you deep into the heart of the Andes, to a remote landscape of towering mountains, shimmering mountain lakes and staggering views.
+Our seven-day Lares Trail to Machu Picchu takes you deep into the heart of the Andes, to a remote landscape of towering mountains, shimmering mountain lakes and staggering views.
 You’ll also experience the living traditions of the local people as we pass through ancient villages of agricultural and alpaca farmlands, meeting friendly Quechua people who will be happy to share their culture with you.
 Try and book off season, there are fewer people in Cusco!
 This trek is also much greener and the valleys more stunning in January for example, after a few showers of rain!

 And then, of course, there’s our final destination: Machu Picchu.
 We’ll get there on Day 4 and you’ll have plenty of time to explore the magnificent Inca citadel, one of the seven new wonders of the world.